h1zaazx2a1/Muslim-Zone/Muslim-Zone.md

 ## Collection of Routine Information

-This app does not collect any information about users
+This application collects geographical location data when allowed, and this data is not shared

 ## Cookies

-This application does not use cookies
+This application does not use cookies,but advertising partners and other third parties may use cookies

 ## Advertisement and Other Third Parties